 - Uptime, guaranteed.
 Since the cloud is basically a network of servers, you can rest assured that your site won’t face downtime.
 Once you host your website, the data is copied across multiple servers.
 This means that if Server A was down for maintenance then your site would be served from Server B without facing any downtime.

-Installing WordPress on Google Cloud
+How to install WordPress on Google Cloud

 Those of you who are technically inclined can leverage Google Compute Engine (Google Cloud Platform’s IaaS) to host your WordPress website.
 In this section, we’ll show you how to do just that.